 A first-generation Nigerian-American engineer got proposed to by her fintech boyfriend.

 The Houston agency lost a few big accounts and fired non-essential personnel.
 They kept me since I was cheap.
 I almost never ran anymore.
 The self-assigned problem-solver of the agency, I floated wherever I could be helpful.

 I was happy that they kept my role.

-Another five more months and another old colleague from my first marketing job ever had recommended me for a position at his organization for a full-time position.
+Another five more months and an old colleague from my first marketing job ever had recommended me for a full-time position at his organization.